Rules Governing Proficiency Requirements

 OPTION 4: Be placed into College English

-In the absence of (a) transfer credit for English courses that dictates placement, (b) official ACT/SAT scores, (c) residual ACT scores, and (d) an online diagnostic test, then the default placement will be ENG 001 College English.
+In the absence of (a) transfer credit for English courses that dictate placement, (b) official ACT/SAT scores, (c) residual ACT scores, and (d) an online diagnostic test, then the default placement will be ENG 001 College English.

 Mathematics Proficiency